ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/setting-up-connection-string.dotnet.markdown

-# Client API : How to setup connection string?
+# How to setup connection string?

 .NET named connection strings are supported by Client API.
 You can use them by setting the `ConnectionStringName` property value in `DocumentStore`, and the RavenDB client will initialize automatically based on the connection string's parameters.